ch-stark/bry-blogs/acm/policy-templating-part1.md

 ~~~

 ## Using managed cluster data in hub templates
-Previous versions of RHACM made the ManagedCluster name available to hub templates by using the ".ManagedClusterName" context variable.
+Previous versions of RHACM made the ManagedCluster name available to hub templates by using the `.ManagedClusterName` context variable.
 This was useful when you needed to include the name of the cluster in your template.

-Starting with RHACM 2.8 a new context variable `.ManagedClusterLables` is avaiable to allow access labels applied to the ManagedCluster.
+Starting with RHACM 2.8 a new context variable `.ManagedClusterLables` is available to allow access labels applied to the ManagedCluster.
 This new variable greatly simplifies getting information about the ManagedCluster that is stored in labels.

 Previously to access the value of a region label you would have to use the lookup function to access the `ManagedCluster` object and read the metadata of the return object.
 ~~~